amatveiakin/underworld/Rules/Rules.md

 #Formal definition

 ## Players and grid.
-Objects on grid
+Objects on the grid.

 The game is played by at least 2 players controlled by computer programs.
 Each player has an in-game number from `0` to `nPlayers-1` where `nPlayers` is the number of players in the game.